Liber de apparitione Sancti Michaelis: Other records of the legend

-The legend of the Archangel's apparition at Gargano is also recorded in the Roman Breviary for May 8, as well as in the Golden Legend (Legenda Aurea), the compendium of Christian hagriographies compiled by Jacobus de Voragine between 1260-1275.
+The legend of the Archangel's apparition at Gargano is also recorded in the Roman Breviary for May 8, as well as in the Golden Legend (Legenda Aurea), the compendium of Christian hagiographies compiled by Jacobus de Voragine between 1260-1275.
 Its presence in the Golden Legend ensured its wide circulation in medieval Europe.
 This foundation myth may have influenced those of other Michaeline sanctuaries, such as the Revelatio Ecclesiae de Sancti Michaelis of Mont Saint-Michel.